FullLifeGames/BattleHelper/README.md

 5) Open Tampermonkey in your browser and click the `Add Script` tab (icon with a plus symbol)
 6) Paste the source into the script window and hit save

+## Usage

+When in a battle, click on the `Battle Options` button and then on the `Battle Helper` option.

 ## Custom Sets

 If you want to include your custom sets in the damage calc, visit [my calc copy site](https://fulllifegames.com/Tools/Calc/) and include your sets there!